cert-manager/website/content/docs/getting-started/README.md

     Type:                  Ready
 ```

+> ℹ️ The Let's Encrypt production issuer has [very strict rate limits](https://letsencrypt.org/docs/rate-limits/).
+> When you're experimenting and learning, it can be very easy to hit those limits.
+Because of that risk,
+> we'll start with the Let's Encrypt staging issuer, and once we're happy that it's working
+> we'll switch to the production issuer.
+>
+> ⚠️ In the next step you will see a warning about untrusted certificates because
+> we start with the staging issuer, but that's totally expected.

 ## 8. Re-configure the Ingress for SSL

+Earlier we created an Ingress and saw that we could connect to our web server using HTTP.
+Now we will reconfigure that Ingress for HTTPS.

+First a quick hack, to work around a problem with the Google Cloud ingress controller.
 Create an empty Secret for your SSL certificate **before reconfiguring the Ingress** and apply it:

 ```yaml